Author has written 24 stories for Twilight.

-I am Italian, married and with a grown son.
-Recently I became a grandmother.
+I am Italian, and now a proud grandmother.

 SAD UPDATE- On July 22nd 2014 Franco. my beloved husband for 48 years, died due to a merciless form of leukemia.
 I am trying to cope with it, but I don't know when I'll be able to write again.
 I'll be around, though, because the fandom helps to distract me.
 Thanks again to the many people who expressed their condolences.